PascalKieslich/mousetrap-os/README.md

 ![alt text](plugins/mousetrap_form/mousetrap_form_large.png "mousetrap_form plug-in") The [mousetrap_form item](plugins/mousetrap_form/mousetrap_form.md) allows tracking of mouse movements in custom forms specified using OpenSesame script.

 More information about each item can be found in the corresponding helpfile (as linked above).
-Besides, a number of example experiments that demonstrate the basic features of the items can be found in the [examples folder](examples).

 Once data have been collected with the mousetrap plugin, the data can be processed, analyzed and visualized using the [mousetrap R package](https://github.com/PascalKieslich/mousetrap).